junxit/us-congress-bills-111/bill.md

 - **(a)** *Agency review of response plans*
   - **(1)** *Lead Federal agency for review of response plans* Section 311(j)(5)(A) of the Federal Water Pollution Control Act (33 U.S.C.
 1321(j)(5)(A)) is amended by adding at the end the following:
     > - **(iii)** In issuing the regulations under this paragraph, the President shall ensure that—
-    >   - **(I)** the owner, operator, or person in charge of a tank vessel, nontank vessel, or offshore facility described in subparagraph (C) will not be considered to have complied with this paragraph until the owner, operator, or person in charge submits a plan under clause (i) or (ii), as appropriate, to the Secretary of the department in which the Coast Guard is operating and the Secretary determines and notifies the owner, operator, or person in charge that the plan, if implemented, will provide an adequate response to a worst case discharge of oil or a hazardous substance or a substantial threat of such a discharge; and
+    >   - **(I)** the owner, operator, or person in charge of a tank vessel, nontank vessel, or offshore facility described in subparagraph (C) will not be considered to have complied with this paragraph until the owner, operator, or person in charge submits a plan under clause (i) or (ii), as appropriate, to the Secretary of the department in which the Coast Guard is operating, or the Administrator, with respect to such offshore facilities as the President may designate, and the Secretary or Administrator, as appropriate, determines and notifies the owner, operator, or person in charge that the plan, if implemented, will provide an adequate response to a worst case discharge of oil or a hazardous substance or a substantial threat of such a discharge; and
     >   - **(II)** the owner, operator, or person in charge of an onshore facility described in subparagraph (C)(iv) will not be considered to have complied with this paragraph until the owner, operator, or person in charge submits a plan under clause (i) either to the Secretary of Transportation, with respect to transportation-related onshore facilities, or the Administrator, with respect to all other onshore facilities, and the Secretary or Administrator, as appropriate, determines and notifies the owner, operator, or person in charge that the plan, if implemented, will provide an adequate response to a worst-case discharge of oil or a hazardous substance or a substantial threat of such a discharge.
+    > - **(iv)**
+    >   - **(I)** The Secretary of the department in which the Coast Guard is operating, the Secretary of Transportation, or the Administrator, as appropriate, shall require that a plan submitted to the Secretary or Administrator for a vessel or facility under clause (iii)(I) or (iii)(II) by an owner, operator, or person in charge—
+    >     - **(aa)** contain a probabilistic risk analysis for all critical engineered systems of the vessel or facility; and
+    >     - **(bb)** adequately address all risks identified in the risk analysis.
+    >   - **(II)** The Secretary or Administrator, as appropriate, shall require that a risk analysis developed under subclause (I) include, at a minimum, the following:
+    >     - **(aa)** An analysis of human factors risks, including both organizational and management failure risks.
+    >     - **(bb)** An analysis of technical failure risks, including both component technologies and integrated systems risks.
+    >     - **(cc)** An analysis of interactions between humans and critical engineered systems.
+    >     - **(dd)** Quantification of the likelihood of modes of failure and potential consequences.
+    >     - **(ee)** A description of methods for reducing known risks.
+    >   - **(III)** The Secretary or Administrator, as appropriate, shall require an owner, operator, or person in charge that develops a risk analysis under subclause (I) to make the risk analysis available to the public.

   - **(2)** *Review and Approval of response plans* Section 311(j)(5)(E) of such Act (33 U.S.C.
 1321(j)(5)(E)) is amended to read as follows:
     > - **(E)** With respect to any response plan submitted under this paragraph for an onshore facility that, because of its location, could reasonably be expected to cause significant and substantial harm to the environment by discharging into or on the navigable waters or adjoining shorelines or the exclusive economic zone, and with respect to each response plan submitted under this paragraph for a tank vessel, nontank vessel, or offshore facility, the President shall—
     >   - **(i)** promptly review the response plan;
+    >   - **(ii)** verify that the response plan complies with subparagraph (A)(iv), relating to risk analyses;
-    >   - **(ii)** with respect to a plan for an offshore or onshore facility, provide an opportunity for public notice and comment on the response plan;
+    >   - **(iii)** with respect to a plan for an offshore or onshore facility or a tank vessel that carries liquefied natural gas, provide an opportunity for public notice and comment on the response plan;
-    >   - **(iii)** taking into consideration any public comments received and other appropriate factors, as determined by the President, require revisions to the response plan;
+    >   - **(iv)** taking into consideration any public comments received and other appropriate factors, as determined by the President, require revisions to the response plan;
-    >   - **(iv)** approve, approve with revisions, or disapprove the response plan;
+    >   - **(v)** approve, approve with revisions, or disapprove the response plan;
-    >   - **(v)** review the response plan periodically thereafter, and if applicable requirements are not met, acting through the head of the appropriate Federal department or agency—
+    >   - **(vi)** review the response plan periodically thereafter, and if applicable requirements are not met, acting through the head of the appropriate Federal department or agency—
     >     - **(I)** issue administrative orders directing the owner, operator, or person in charge to comply with the response plan or any regulation issued under this section; or
     >     - **(II)** assess civil penalties or conduct other appropriate enforcement actions in accordance with subsections (b)(6), (b)(7), and (b)(8) for failure to develop, submit, receive approval of, adhere to, or maintain the capability to implement the response plan, or failure to comply with any other requirement of this section;
-    >   - **(vi)** acting through the head of the appropriate Federal department or agency, require, at a minimum, biennial inspections conducted by such agency of the tank vessel, nontank vessel, or facility to ensure compliance with the response plan or identify deficiencies in such plan;
+    >   - **(vii)** acting through the head of the appropriate Federal department or agency, require, at a minimum, biennial inspections conducted by such agency of the tank vessel, nontank vessel, or facility to ensure compliance with the response plan or identify deficiencies in such plan;
-    >   - **(vii)** acting through the head of the appropriate Federal department or agency, make the response plan available to the public, including on the Internet; and
+    >   - **(viii)** acting through the head of the appropriate Federal department or agency, make the response plan available to the public, including on the Internet; and
-    >   - **(viii)** in the case of a plan for a nontank vessel, consider any applicable State-mandated response plan in effect on the date of enactment of the Coast Guard and Maritime Transportation Act of 2004 and ensure consistency to the extent practicable.
+    >   - **(ix)** in the case of a plan for a nontank vessel, consider any applicable State-mandated response plan in effect on the date of enactment of the Coast Guard and Maritime Transportation Act of 2004 and ensure consistency to the extent practicable.

   - **(3)** *Biennial report* Section 311(j)(5) of such Act (33 U.S.C.
 1321(j)(5)) is amended by adding at the end the following:
     > - **(J)** Not later than 2 years after the date of enactment of this subparagraph, and biennially thereafter, the President, acting through the Administrator, the Secretary of the department in which the Coast Guard is operating, and the Secretary of Transportation, shall submit to Congress a report containing the following information for each owner, operator, or person in charge that submitted a response plan for a tank vessel, nontank vessel, or other facility under this paragraph: